DylanMashini/over-under-notebook/20 - Building Endgame.md

 This is why we decided to use a locking clamp, rather than a gravity lock.
 We built this prototype, and it works ~80% of the time, so it's good for now.
 I'm sure we are going to need to improve on this, but right now I want to move onto the lift itself.

 I first built a sled for the lift to be mounted on.
 This sled has to be very structurally stable, as it has to support the weight of the robot.
-Here's a picture, and you can see the sled is attatched directly to the structural bars on the chassis.
+Here's a picture, and you can see the sled is attached directly to the structural bars on the chassis.

 ![](images/StartDR4B.jpeg)